Derek Jeter steps down as Miami Marlins CEO, citing a difference in vision for the franchise

 “He helped build a talented front office with the Marlins, including moving the game forward by hiring women in top roles in the club’s baseball operations and executive leadership, and a foundation that has positioned the Marlins for long-term success,” Manfred said.
 “Derek is a pillar of our game and we look forward to his future contributions to baseball.”

-During Jeter’s four-and-a-half years as CEO, the Marlins made the playoffs just once: during the pandemic-shortened 2020 season.
+During Jeter’s 4½ years as CEO, the Marlins made the playoffs just once, during the pandemic-shortened 2020 season.
 That team reached the National League Divisional Series after sweeping the Chicago Cubs in the opening round, but was swept, 3-0, by the Atlanta Braves.

-The Marlins roster when Jeter took over had a number of stars who were eventually traded away for prospects.
-Most notably, Miami’s trio of star outfielders — Giancarlo Stanton, Christian Yelich and Marcell Ozuna — were all traded away after the 2017 season.
+The Marlins roster when Jeter took over had a number of stars who were eventually traded for prospects.
+Most notably, Miami’s trio of star outfielders — Giancarlo Stanton, Christian Yelich and Marcell Ozuna — were all traded after the 2017 season.
 Yelich was the National League Most Valuable Player in 2018, Ozuna led the NL in home runs in 2020 and Stanton has twice hit at least 35 homers with the New York Yankees.

 Catcher J.T.
-Realmuto was also on the Marlins roster Jeter inherited and earned his first all-star nod in 2018, but he left Miami in free agency for the division-rival Philadelphia Phillies, where he was selected two more all-star games.
+Realmuto was also on the roster Jeter inherited and earned his first all-star nod in 2018, but he left Miami in free agency for the division-rival Philadelphia Phillies, where he was selected to two more all-star games.

 The Marlins finished with a record of 218-327 in Jeter’s four full seasons.